aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.drawing/shape/_index.md

 ---
 title: Shape
 second_title: Aspose.Words for C++ API Reference
 description: Represents an object in the drawing layer, such as an AutoShape, textbox, freeform, OLE object, ActiveX control, or picture.
+To learn more, visit the  documentation article.
 type: docs
 weight: 131
 url: /cpp/aspose.words.drawing/shape/